jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 This means you can miss either one class, or one of the assignments for your specific track (see below) and still come out with an S.

 You must do both presentations to pass the class.
-If you can't make your presentation date because of an emergency, let me know.
+If you can't make your presentation date because of an emergency, let me know as soon as you can.

 Required Coursework
 ~~~~~~~~~~~~~~~~~~~